-Macy's eases holiday season sales worries, shares rise 6%
+Macy's closing stores amid holiday sales report surprise

-(Reuters) - Macy’s Inc (M.N) reported just a 0.6% drop in holiday period same-store sales on Wednesday, quelling fears of a more dramatic fall in the department store operator’s numbers for the crucial annual shopping season after an earlier profit warning.
+Macy’s Inc. reported just a 0.6 percent drop in holiday period same-store sales on Wednesday, quelling fears of a more dramatic fall in the department store operator’s numbers for the crucial annual shopping season after an earlier profit warning.

 Continue Reading Below

-The New York-based company’s shares rose over 6% in premarket trading.
+The New York-based company’s shares rose over 6 percent in premarket trading.

 Macy’s, which cut its annual profit forecast in November blaming weak international tourism and sluggish mall traffic, is among the first major corporate names to report sales for the holiday season - seen as a barometer for the health of U.S. consumer spending.